Out-Of-Network Family Therapy

 Insurance companies do not reimburse for couples, pre-marital or family therapy.

 However, it is important to note that couples will benefit from being seen individually, especially when one partner is not willing or ready to come in together for therapy.
+In addition, some couples who have a history of current or domestic violence do not benefit from being seen together.
 Furthermore, couples may have different goals and interests for the relationship and it is an opportunity to work on differentiating goals before beginning couples therapy.